robcarver17/pysystemtrade/docs/backtesting.md

 To see the turnover that has been estimated use:

 ```
+system.accounts.turnover_at_portfolio_level() ## Total portfolio turnover
 system.accounts.subsystem_turnover(instrument_code) ### Annualised turnover of subsystem
 system.accounts.instrument_turnover(instrument_code) ### Annualised turnover of portfolio level position
 system.accounts.forecast_turnover(instrument_code, rule_variation_name) ## Annualised turnover of forecast
 ```

+Instrument level turnovers are accurate for the vanilla system but may be misleading for systems with sparse positions (eg the dynamic optimised system I describe elsewhere) because the notion of 'average position' is difficult to quantify.

 To see holding costs in SR units: